FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 1. Registering a User to an Application through the FusionAuth Admin UI
 1. Installing Python PIP Package Manager
 1. Installing VENV Virtual Environment for Python
-1. Installing the FusionAuth-Client Python Library
+1. Installing the FusionAuth client library for for Python
 1. Creating and Executing a Python app to retrieve user profile information
 1. Creating a new FusionAuth User and Registering them to an Application with Python
 1. Troubleshooting Common Errors
 1. Summary

-## What You'll Need
+## What you'll need

 - [MySQL](/docs/v1/tech/installation-guide/database#install-mysql)
 - [FusionAuth](/download)